borgateo/insta-organizer/README.md

 ## Features
 - As a user I can visualize the recent pictures (Wall section)
-- When I click on a pic, I can see a bigger picture, the comments, and there a call-to-action to "like" it.
+- When I click on a pic, I can see:
+  - bigger picture
+  - comments,
+  - call-to-action to "like" it.
-- As a user I can visualize:
+- As a user I can visualize (Followers section):
   - who follows me
   - who is following me
   - if someone follows me but I don't follow him/her
-  - if I follow someone but this person doens't follow me
+  - if I follow someone but this person doesn't follow me

-These last views allow me to 'follow' people that are following me,and 'unfollow' people that are not following me.
+These last views allow me to 'follow' people that are following me, and 'unfollow' people that are not following me.
 (Other 2 call-to-actions)

 ## Techy Features